Blog

 • Posted

-If you are caught with cocaine the legal consequences can be severe.
-Being in possession of cocaine is a criminal offence under the Misuse of Drugs Act 1971, as it is classified as a Class A drug.
-The penalties for possession of cocaine can include a fine...
+If you are caught with cocaine, the legal consequences can be severe.
+A cocaine possession charge is a criminal offence under the Misuse of Drugs Act 1971, as cocaine is classified as a Class A drug.
+What happens if you get caught with cocaine can vary, but...

 • Posted

 Drug trafficking offences are incredibly serious, and as such, the associated penalties and charges can be substantial.
-Those who are facing drug trafficking charges will require the support of an expert solicitor, to ensure a robust defence and...
+Those who are facing drug trafficking charges will require the support of an expert solicitor to ensure a robust defence and effective...

 • Posted

-Possession with intent to supply is one of the most serious drug offences you can be charged with.
+Possession with intent to supply (PWITS) is one of the most serious drug offences you can be charged with.
 In many instances, being found guilty of possession with intent to supply will lead to lengthy prison sentences.
-But, somewhat understandably, there is often...
+A common question that we are asked is...

 • Posted